Grow Hemp in Massachusetts

 1) Does Massachusetts have a USDA-approved hemp state plan?

 Yes.
-The Massachusetts Hemp Program is currently operating under a State Plan approved by USDA under the Interim Federal Rule on May 7, 2020.
-We are actively working to update our State Plan to incorporate the key provisions the Final Rule.
-However, until our revised state plan is approved, we will continue operating under the current state plan.
+The Massachusetts Hemp Program currently operates under a USDA-approved State Plan (approved under the Interim Federal Rule on May 7, 2020).
+The state is working to update its plan to incorporate provisions from the USDA Final Rule.
+Until approval, operations continue under the current plan.
+Guidance: ams.usda.gov/rules-regulations/hemp.

 2) How do I obtain a license to grow or process hemp in Massachusetts?